OPCFoundation/UA-.NETStandard/Mqtt/readme.md

 When the data changes arrive from the server they are cached by the MonitoredItem objects.
 The timer that runs at the publishing interval specified in the connection.json will construct a JSON NetworkMessage with the current values and publish it to the broker.

+The MQTT functionality is provided by the [Eclipse Paho](https://github.com/eclipse/paho.mqtt.m2mqtt) library.

 ## Command Line Parameters
 Parameter | Short Form | Description
 -|-|-